eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_5.md

 **Precondition**: students must exist in the system

+**Success Guarantees**: class composition is done and has between 15 and 30 students

 **Main success scenario**:
 1. Administrative officer provides authentication information
 2. System verifies the credentials and shows possible options